Degrees and Institutions

 Work in Progress

-"Lines of Flight: Dance as Revolutionary Practice in Emily Holmes Coleman's Surrealist Novel The Shutter of Snow." (article)
+"Lines of Flight: Dance as Revolutionary Praxis in Emily Holmes Coleman's Surrealist Novel The Shutter of Snow." (article)

 Modern Language Association